-This course prepares students for plant operations at a 3rd class level from a management perspective.
-Health and safety, legislative and pressure vessel codes are analyzed.
+In this course, students prepare for plant operations at a 3rd class level from a management perspective.
+Health and safety, as well as legislative and pressure vessel codes are analyzed.
 Students plan and administer maintenance shutdowns.
 Students use teamwork and communication skills in order to perform simulated power plant operations.
 Troubleshooting of power plant malfunctions is practiced.
 P- PENG1007 Introduction to Power Engineering